 A thorough case history revealed that during her teens, Bianca had a virus which was followed by two years of Chronic Fatigue Syndrome (CFS).
 Then a second episode of CFS in her early 20’s which lasted 4 months.
 Along with the fatigue, she had sore muscles, pains in her hips, insomnia and often felt dizzy.

-For 5 weeks before coming in to the Wholistic Medical Centre to try some treatment with Traditional Chinese Medicine, Bianca had been sick with yet another chest infection.
+For 5 weeks before coming in to the Wholistic Medical Centre to try Traditional Chinese Medicine, Bianca had been sick with yet another chest infection.
 She was now extremely exhausted, a bit breathless when she tried to do anything, her chest ached, she had a post nasal drip and a cough producing some coloured thick phlegm.
 She was sleeping for over 10 hours each night but was constantly tired and had been unable to work her normal work hours.

 *Name has been changed